Katpolice/hello-world/README.md

 The beginning of a coding adventure.
 It contains a journal of my progress.
 My name is Katpolice (Gilbert) and I'm offically starting my grind on becoming a developer today.
 I do have some past experience with programming like Scratch, Ev3 basic, RobotC and a bit of Python.
 However, beyond that exposure and trial and error from years of experience with Robotics, I havn't formally taken any programming classes/courses.
-So as of today (July/2/19) I will begin my formal coding jounery with websites like Github, EdX, LeetCode, Khan Academy and Lynda.
+So as of today (July/2/19) I will begin my formal coding jounery with websites like Github, EdX, LeetCode, Khan Academy and Coursea.
+I have used resources like Lynda in the past.
 Thank you for listening to my Ted talk.

 --------------------------------------------------------------